 What is your feeling about credit card data protection?
 Does Motion Code technology actually provide a promising solution or is it another dead end?
 How do you deal with potential fraud when creating your applications?
 Send your ideas to me at John@JohnMuellerBooks.com.

 Seeing is believing-at least, that’s how it’s supposed to be.
 However, seeing may not mean believing anything in the future.
 During the building of the PC for Build Your Own PC on a Budget, I investigated various new technologies, including virtual reality, where what you see may not exist at all.
+I thought about how competitive video games like League of Legends (LoL) would be influenced by the coaching aspect of LoL Coaching.
+Will these virtual reality technologies be used to improve coaching in video games and real life?
+We will have to wait and see.
+The PC market has always found interesting ways to merge new technologies with competitive activities.
 Of course, gamers are eagerly anticipating the Oculus Rift, which promises to transform gaming with a monitor into an experience where you really feel as if you’re there.
 This kind of technology isn’t quite available yet, but will be soon.
 Even when the hardware is ready and the drivers work as promised, truly immersive games will take time to create.
 Look for this experience to evolve over time to the point where the Holodeck featured in Star Trek actually does become a reality.

 To attract attention and become viable, however, technology must answer specific needs today.
 It was with great interest that I read Marines test augmented reality battlefield.
 Unlike the Oculus Rift, this technology actually does exist today and it demonstrates some of the early uses of virtual reality that you can expect to see.
 In this case, the background is real-it’s an actual golf course.
 You can also expect to see virtual golf courses on simulators that you can find at somewhere like shop indoor golf, to help pro golfers or golf lovers to continue playing the game as often as they’d like.
 It can offer virtual reality users with a whole new world.
 The virtual reality system adds the hardware of war to the scene, including tanks, mortars, and features, such as smoke.
 What the marine sees is a realistic battlefield that doesn’t exist anywhere but the viewer’s glasses.
 This is the sort of practical use of virtual reality that will continue to drive development until we get a holodeck sometime in the future.